Berg0162/Tacx-Virtual-Shifting/README.md

 ## 🛠 Who is this for?
 This project is written with **novice programmers who are also cyclists** in mind.
 If you:
-- Have a Tacx smart trainer,
+- Have a Tacx smart trainer that is deprived of the Garmin/Tacx VS-enabling firmware update
 - Are curious about VS,
 - Know a little Arduino programming (or want to learn), then this repo is for you. 🚀

-You don’t need to hack the internals — just upload the example sketches and start experimenting.
+You don’t need to hack the internals — just upload the example sketche(s) and start experimenting.

 ## 📦 What you’ll find here
 - **`/src`** → the C++ library (building blocks for VS).